Inflectra/rapise-documentation/docs/Guide/ai_dashboard.md

     **Test Model**: [Button]

 You can create options that are local to the current testing framework.
 Simply click the `local[create]` button.
 If local options exist, Rapise will prioritize them over global ones.
 To delete local options, click `... > Delete Local`.

 #### Amazon Bedrock

 Rapise 8.3 adds support for [Amazon Bedrock](https://aws.amazon.com/bedrock).
-To configure Amazon Bedrock connection specify AWS Region, AWS Access Key and AWS Secret Access Key.
+To configure an Amazon Bedrock connection, specify the AWS Region, AWS Access Key, and AWS Secret Access Key.

 You will also need to provide a `Model ID`.
 Here are a few examples: